top of page

 • Pinecone Jam (Varenye) - My Instagram video for making this!
 This method works best with tiny green cones.

-• Pinecone Sun Syrup - I waited a whole year to make this video; it's one of my favorite ways to use pinecones.
+• Pinecone Syrup (Mugolio) - I waited a whole year to make this video; it's one of my favorite ways to use pinecones.
+Also, read my article on mugolio.

-• Pickled Pollen Cones - I don't have a link, but use the small, still-closed pollen cones in your favorite pickling brine!
+• Pickled Pollen Cones - Use the small, still-closed pollen cones in your favorite pickling brine!

 • Needle Tea - pine needle tea is pretty simple; steep the needles in hot water!
 Remember the warnings above, and please research your local species!